lady-h-world/My_Garden/reading_pages/YinYang/ts7.md

 1. Open your local environment terminal and go to the directionary where you want to install Kats
 2. Type `git clone https://github.com/facebookresearch/Kats.git` to download Kats library to your local environment
 3. Enter into `Kats` fodler and type `python setup.py install` to manually install Kats
-* If you are using python virtual environment, then find its python path to replace "python" in this command, for example, Lady H. was using conda virtual env called "yinyang", so her command was `C:\ladyh\anaconda3\envs\yinyang\python setup.py install`
+* If you are using python virtual environment, then find its python path to replace "python" in this command.
+For example, Lady H. was using conda virtual env called "yinyang", so her command was `C:\ladyh\anaconda3\envs\yinyang\python setup.py install`

 Wondering why better to manually install this library?
 Lady H. does gathered multiple reasons after trails and errors! 🧐

 First of all, conflicting library versions can cause problems.
 For example, as we can see [Kats requires the installed Prophet to be a specific version][3], but in order to use Prophet, you need to successfully build it first.
 What happened to Lady H. was, the Prophet version she could built had to be higher than the version required by Kats.
 So, in order to install Kats, she had to change Kats' `requirements.txt` to make Prophet's version align with her built version.
-However, this risk of doing this is, you might face problems when calling certain Kats' functions...
+However, the risk of doing this is, you might face problems when calling certain Kats' functions later...

 Another benefit of installing Kats manually is, you might need to fix some bugs in Kats yourself in order to keep using a function...
 [See what happened to Lady H.][4]